 A subsequent search of the farm revealed remains or DNA evidence of at least 33 women.

 Originally, Pickton was arrested on two murder charges.
 Soon, though, three more murder charges were added.
 Then another.
 Eventually, by 2005, 26 murder charges had been brought against Robert Pickton, making him one of the most prolific serial killers in Canadian history.

 During the investigation, police uncovered just how Pickton had gruesomely murdered those women.

 Through police reports and a taped confession from Pickton, police concluded that the women had been killed multiple ways.
 Some of them had been handcuffed and stabbed; others had been injected with antifreeze.

 After they were dead, Pickton would either take their bodies to a meat rendering plant nearby or grind them up and feed them to the pigs that lived on his farm.

-Though he was charged with 26 murders, Pickton was only convicted of six counts of second-degree murder because the cases were the most concrete.
+Though he was charged with 26 murders, and despite evidence that he had killed more, Robert Pickton was only convicted of six counts of second-degree murder, because those cases were the most concrete.
 The charges had been broken up during the trial to make them easier for the jury members to sift through.

 A judge sentenced Robert Pickton to life in prison with no possibility of parole for 25 years, the maximum sentence for a second-degree murder charge in Canada.
 Any other charges against him were discontinued, as the courts decided that there was no way any of them could add to his sentence, as he was already serving the maximum.

 To this day it is unclear just how many women fell victim to Pickton’s gruesome killing spree.